MARY LOUISE KELLY, Host:

 SYDELL: In the last 20 years, online ads keep getting more targeted - from food ads on the cooking site, to the search ads Google pioneered.
 And according to the analyst firm eMarketer, the US display ad market is set to grow from just over 34 percent of online ads to more than 40 percent by 2014.
 But the new world of targeted display ads is going too far, says Jeff Chester, the executive director of the Center for Digital Democracy.

-Mr. JEFF CHESTER (Executive Director, The Center for Digital Democracy): So you're talking about a commercial system that's a digital dossier about your innermost secrets, concerns and personal matters.
+JEFF CHESTER: So you're talking about a commercial system that's a digital dossier about your innermost secrets, concerns and personal matters.
 And that should not be available so people can target you or, frankly, your kids.

 SYDELL: Chester says it can be information many people don't want public: health conditions, financial matters.
 Plus, increasingly, people are taking care of business and doing their banking online.